UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Laurie_Keller.md

-And I suspect it’s the influence of the notion of, “Gosh, I’m just in puberty; I’ve got to attract the opposite sex,” and you get very wound up into this sort of femininity/masculinity divide.
-I think boys suffer equally, perhaps, but just less obviously—because the things that they end up doing tend to be better paid and more prestigious\! \[both laugh.\] But it’s just exactly at that point when you shouldn’t be asking them to make a choice, and that’s where you get these girls saying things like, “Oh, I’d love to be hairdresser.”
+And I suspect it’s the influence of the notion of, “Gosh, I’m just in puberty; I’ve got to attract the opposite sex,” and you get very wound up into this sort of femininitymasculinity divide.
+I think boys suffer equally, perhaps, but just less obviously—because the things that they end up doing tend to be better paid and more prestigious\! \both laugh.\ But it’s just exactly at that point when you shouldn’t be asking them to make a choice, and that’s where you get these girls saying things like, “Oh, I’d love to be hairdresser.”